TomParr/TomParr.github.io/_posts/2020-06-13-Using-code-for-text-recognition.md

   numbers being displayed in their hexidecimal form, but 29 characters further along the list (similar to a Caesar Cypher).
 I had to first seperate all the hexadecimal numbers into an array, then iterate through the array to remove the square brackets.
 Then used a pre written piece of code to move them 29 places and convert them back to regular decimals.
 Then I had to put them back together again!<br /><br />
-   Once all this was completed, the template can be saved to that invoice account in SQL, and automatically used to pull the information
+   Once all this was completed, the template can be set to that invoice account in an SQL field, and automatically used to pull the information
     from any future invoices connected to that account. <br />